The Ethiopian Calendar: A Timeless Through Cultural Perspectives

 2. Calendar Chaos: When Monday Becomes Wednesday

 Have you ever been confused about what day it is?
-Now picture that confusion multiplied by cultural differences.
+Now imagine that confusion multiplied by cultural differences.
 In the Ethiopian calendar, days of the week don’t necessarily align with global norms.
 If your Monday is their Wednesday, expect a whirlwind of miscommunication.

 3. The 13-Month Year: A Latecomer’s Paradise